-Despite the fast growing literature, how to construct confidence intervals in the presence of large-scale high-dimensional data remains largely unexplored.
-In general, deriving confidence intervals is not as flexible as hypothesis testing, because test statistics may not be inverted to pilot estimators.
-Even if we use the divide and conquer algorithm, how to preserve asymptotically equivalent statistical accuracy and efficiency for the full sample procedure is unclear.
-Moreover, neither the theoretical results nor the empirical performance of existing highdimensional split and conquer inference methods allow for large split sizes.
-It would be interesting to study whether the largest split size with a statistical guarantee can be improved, both theoretically and empirically, to enhance the scalability of big data applications.
-In this study, we provide answers to the aforementioned questions by introducing a new methodology for a scalable inference with partitioned data for deriving high-dimensional confidence intervals.
-The proposed method randomly splits the whole data set into subsamples of equal size, and generates a de-biased estimator for each subsample.
-Then, it constructs confidence intervals based on the bagging estimator that aggregates the estimators from all the subsamples.
+Despite the fast growing literature, how to construct confidence intervals in presence of large-scale high-dimensional data remains largely unexplored.
+Generally speaking, deriving confidence intervals is not that flexible as hypothesis testing since test statistics may not be inverted to pilot estimators.
+Even if we utilize the divide and conquer algorithm, how to preserve asymptotically equivalent statistical accuracy and efficiency to the full sample procedure is unclear.
+Moreover, both theoretical results and empirical performances in existing high-dimensional split and conquer inference methods do not allow for large split sizes.
+It would be interesting to study whether the largest split size with a statistical guarantee can be improved both theoretically and empirically to enhance the scalability in big data applications.
+In this paper, we intend to provide some answers to the aforementioned questions by introducing a new methodology of scalable inference with partitioned data for deriving high-dimensional confidence intervals.
+It randomly splits the whole data set into subsamples of equal size and generates debiased estimator from each subsample, then constructing confidence intervals based on the bagging estimator that aggregates all estimators from different subsamples.

-The main contributions of this study are fourfold.
-First, we develop a new partitioned approach that substantially increases the computing speed of deriving confidence intervals in high dimensions.
-We prove that the length of the established confidence interval is asymptotically the same as that using all of the data, which means the information loss due to the divide and conquer procedure is negligible.
-Second, we demonstrate a significant improvement in the upper bound on the split size, which becomes the square of that in Battey et al. (2018), by separating the initial estimation and the relaxed projection steps.
-Thus the sample sizes needed in order for these two steps to enjoy statistical guarantees are different.
-Lastly, we propose a refined inference procedure to address the inflation issue in the finite sample performance when the split size indeed becomes large.
-Numerical studies show that the suggested methodology is communication efficient and can be more robust and resistant to heavy-tailedness and outliers.
+The main contributions of this paper are fourfold.
+First of all, a new partitioned approach is developed to substantially increase the computing speed for deriving confidence intervals in high dimensions.
+We prove that the length of the established confidence interval is asymptotically the same as that using the data all at once, which means that the information loss due to the divide and conquer procedure is negligible.
+Second, a significant improvement in the upper bound on the split sizes, which becomes a square of that in Battey et al. (2018), is demonstrated by separating the initial estimation and the relaxed projection steps.
+It reveals that the sample sizes needed for these two steps to enjoy statistical guarantee are indeed different.
+Last but not least, a refined inference procedure is proposed to address the inflation issue in finite sample performances when the split size indeed gets large.
+Numerical studies show that the suggested methodology is communication efficient and can be more robust and resistent to heavy-tailedness and outliers.

 The rest of the paper is organized as follows.
-Section 2 presents the proposed methodology of scalable inference with partitioned data in a big data settings.
-We provide confidence intervals based on the partitioned approach and the desired statistical guarantees in Section 3.
-The computational advantage and theoretical properties are demonstrated empirically using simulation studies in Section 4 and real data analyses in Section 5.
+Section 2 presents the new methodology of scalable inference with partitioned data in the big data settings.
+We provide confidence intervals based on the partitioned approach as well as the desired statistical guarantees in Section 3.
+The computational advantage and theoretical properties are backed up empirically through simulation studies in Section 4 and real data analyses in Section 5, respectively.
 Section 6 concludes with extensions and potential future research.
 All technical details are relegated to the Supplementary Material.

-2. Scalable Inference with Partitioned Data
+2. Scalable inference with partitioned data